Skip to Content

 Where Would I Stay During Fruit Picking Season?

-Since most farms will be in rural areas, many employers can provide accommodation.
+Since most farms will be in rural areas, many employers can provide fruit picking jobs with accommodation.

 However, it will mainly be communal housing, so you may have to share the living space, kitchen and bathroom with other tenants.